Tree branches are prone to breaking and falling off trees during high winds and or storms.

 Keeping the trees strong and healthy.
 This is the first step to storm-proofing a tree.
 A healthy tree can withstand extreme weather conditions.
 So make sure the tree gets enough water and nutrients and prune it regularly to make it stronger.
 This should be done when the tree is still young.

 Trim regularly.
 Regular and corrective tree pruning is essential to allow the tree to grow stronger.
 It also boosts the tree’s structure and shapes the tree to become more weather resistant.

 Protect the roots.
-Although roots are below the ground, they may cause a tree to fall if their structural integrity is compromised.
+Although roots are below the ground, they may cause a tree to fall if its structural integrity is compromised.
 So, try to keep them as strong as possible and avoid construction or excavation near the tree.
 Strengthening the root trees should be done from an early age of the tree.

 Protect the trunk.
 Besides roots and branches, you should also protect the tree’s trunk.
 If you are expecting a storm soon, you can wrap the tree using protective materials such as burlap and row cover.
-These materials will protect the trees from flying materials that may wound it.
+These materials will protect the trees from flying materials that may wound them.
 After the storm, you can remove the cover.

 How often should trees be trimmed?

 Trimming or pruning trees makes them stronger and more appealing.
 How often you should trim a tree depends on its age, size, type, and health.
 Generally, mature trees are trimmed after 3-5 years while younger trees are trimmed after every 2-3 years.
 You should trim fruit trees every year while some evergreen trees may take years without any pruning.

 What do you paint on trees after cutting branches?